matham/ceed/doc/source/guide/experiment.rst

   :py:attr:`~ceed.view.controller.ViewControllerBase.pad_to_stage_handshake`
   in the config docs.
 This should ideally be True, otherwise merging Ceed with MCS data may not work.
-* "Pre-compute finite stages/functions": See
+* "Pre-compute finite stages/functions": See :ref:`pre-compute` and
   :py:attr:`~ceed.view.controller.ViewControllerBase.pre_compute_stages` in the config docs.
   This should ideally be True, especially if stage functions do much computation, because otherwise Ceed would do too much work during the experiment, potentially missing